Updated December 14, 2018: Added number of episodes.

 With the Fairy Tail guild revived with Erza Scarlet as Guild Master, everyone learns the disturbing reason why the guild was disbanded a year ago.
 The guild harbors a secret called Lumen Histoire and Natsu and his friends must infiltrate the Alvarez Empire to rescue their master.
 The epic journey will culminate in an invasion that’s spearheaded by Alvarez Emperor Zeref Dragneel and his personal guard the Spriggan 12.

 Thankfully, anime fans don’t have to wait too long for the Fairy Tail Season 3 release date is upon us and 51 episodes are planned.
-Let’s just hope the anime is renewed for yet another season.
+Let’s just hope the anime is renewed for the fourth season, as well.
 Stay tuned!